HerrNiklasLange/Scotland_Stats/content/post/2022/fire.md

 ---
-title: "How hot is Scotland? - all fires in the last decade"
-date: 2022-06-04T18:53:38+01:00
+draft: True
 author: Niklas Lange
 categories:
 - Crime and Justice
+date: "2022-06-10T18:53:38+01:00"
+description: Over the last decade scotland has seen decrease in fires over the last decade.
+Although this is good it could be better.
+Most of the fires in the last decade where 'Not-Accidental', especially with areas that have a high population most notable Glasgow.
+Interactive maps of Fires  in Scotland from the last year and other interesting information - click the title to discover more
+html:
+- /leaflet/fire/FireMapAll.html
 images:
 - /images/blog/2022/fire/fire.jpg
-html:
-  - /leaflet/fire/FireMapAll.html
-description: "Over the last decade scotland has seen decrease in fires over the last decade.
-Although this is good it could be better.
-Most of the fires in the last decade where 'Not-Accidental', especially with areas that have a high population most notable Glasgow.
-Interactive maps of Fires  in Scotland from the last year and other interesting information - click the title to discover more"
+title: How hot is Scotland? - all fires in the last decade
 ---